What Is Adderall?

 Adderall can also affect the heart in an unexpected way.
 It’s possible to take so much Adderall that it causes you to stop breathing or your heart to stop.
 Anyone who has an Adderall addiction is at a higher risk of a heart attack and stroke.
 Those who have heart conditions (known or undiagnosed) are at an even greater risk.
 In addition, it makes it harder for the heart to pump blood throughout your body, which can cause chest pain, congestive heart failure or worse.

 Although this consequence is rare, others perish from taking the drug intravenously.
 If Adderall is taken with alcohol or other drugs, the risks to your health rise dramatically.
 Fortunately, we can help you get the detox treatment necessary to overcome a substance use disorder.
 Our treatment can protect your heart and preserve your life.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Some damage to your brain from snorting or injecting Adderall can also occur, although it can be reversed.
 If you have been abusing Adderall, you should get help immediately because this damage happens fast.
 Adderall can heavily affect brain chemistry and can affect the neurotransmitters that help you remain balanced and functioning normally.